arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

   Opta's Digital Input Terminals
   Name: opta_digital_inputs_example.ino
-  Purpose: This sketch demonstrates the use of I1, I2, and I3 input terminals as digital inputs on Opta™.
+  Purpose: This sketch demonstrates the use of I1, I2, and I3 input terminals as digital inputs on Opta.

   @author Arduino PRO Content Team
   @version 2.0 23/07/23